This DIY chalkboard kitchen sign is so easy to make and will let everyone know that whatever you make in the kitchen is made with love.

 Disclosure: This project was sponsored by Plaid Crafts as part of a campaign for Blueprint Social

 I love a white kitchen.
-It looks clean and fresh, and with lots of light coming in through the windows, it's somewhere that I want to cook.
-But, there is such thing as too much white, sometimes you need a pop of color, or decor that makes a statement.
-This one needed a little something to make it feel more homey, you know, somewhere that you want to be ... that's welcoming.
+It looks clean and fresh, and with lots of light coming in through the windows, it’s somewhere that I want to cook.
+But, there is such thing as too much white, there needs to be a pop of color.
+This one needed a little something to make it feel homier, you know, somewhere that you want to be … that’s welcoming.

-And so I made this kitchen sign using Mod Podge Collage Clay:
+So, I made this kitchen sign using Mod Podge Collage Clay.

 For now, I’ll show you how to make this fabulous sign for your own kitchen.

 - Chalkboard – alternatively wood painted with chalkboard paint

 - Mod Podge Mod Melts – silver glitter

 - Mod Podge Mod Mold – I used the Royal Icons mold (which you may remember from the DIY Crown Headband post).

 - Mod Podge Collage Clay – white

 - Scrapbook paper, ribbon and twine – you can use whatever you want though to create your own banner